Trump looks to refocus his presidency in address to Congress

-President Donald Trump's first address to Congress gives him a welcome opportunity to refocus his young administration on the core economic issues that helped him get elected — and, his allies hope, to move beyond the distractions and self-inflicted wounds that have roiled his White House.
+With his first address to Congress, President Donald Trump has an opportunity to refocus his young administration on the economic issues that helped him get elected.
+His allies hope it will help him move beyond the distractions and self-inflicted wounds that he has dealt with so far.

 Trump's advisers say he will use his prime-time speech Tuesday to declare early progress on his campaign promises, including withdrawing the U.S. from a sweeping Pacific Rim trade pact, and to map a path ahead on thorny legislative priorities, including health care and infrastructure spending.